megalypse/golang-verifymy-backend-test/readme.md

 ---
 ## Walkthrough
 * The server is hosted by default on port `3001`.
 But it's possible to change it through the `.env` file.
-Just like most of the configurations related to DB and server
+Just like most of the configurations related to DB and server.

-* Use swagger to be able easily call the endpoints and check their signatures.
+* Use swagger to be able to easily call the endpoints and check their signatures.

 # Makefile commands
 * `down`: The same as `docker compose down --remove-orphans`